-- Use three new, chemical-resistant impermeable containers - these will typically be 1000 litre IBCs stacked vertically. - Store pesticide washings in additional containers next to the IBCs, either before or after treatment. - Alternatively, pump the washings directly from an underground storage tank that collects washings from a pesticide handling area. - Cut the tops off the IBCs, leaving the corners intact. - Insert wire mesh lining in the base of each one. - Cover the lining with a permeable membrane. - Install a layer (at least 10cm) of pea gravel over the membrane so that the drainage outlet to the container below is not blocked. - Make a biomix by mixing 1 part peatfree compost, 1 part topsoil and 2 parts straw (wheat or barley) by volume. - Allow the biomix to compost for 30 to 90 days before filling the IBCs. - Fill the IBCs with biomix, leaving a 10cm gap at the top for piping. - Allow the biomix to settle, then top up to a volume of at least 0.5 cubic metres of biomix in each one. - Stack the 3 IBCs vertically into a tower on a flat concrete base. - If the biofilter is not covered, replace the top of the uppermost container to prevent rainfall from getting in.
+- Use three new, chemical-resistant impermeable containers - these will typically be 1000 litre IBCs stacked vertically - Store pesticide washings in additional containers next to the IBCs, either before or after treatment - Alternatively, pump the washings directly from an underground storage tank that collects washings from a pesticide handling area - Cut the tops off the IBCs, leaving the corners intact - Insert wire mesh lining in the base of each one - Cover the lining with a permeable membrane - Install a layer (at least 10cm) of pea gravel over the membrane so that the drainage outlet to the container below is not blocked - Make a biomix by mixing 1 part peatfree compost, 1 part topsoil and 2 parts straw (wheat or barley) by volume - Allow the biomix to compost for 30 to 90 days before filling the IBCs - Fill the IBCs with biomix, leaving a 10cm gap at the top for piping - Allow the biomix to settle, then top up to a volume of at least 0.5 cubic metres of biomix in each one - Stack the 3 IBCs vertically into a tower on a flat concrete base - If the biofilter is not covered, replace the top of the uppermost container to prevent rainfall from getting in

-- Allow the washings to flow by gravity through the pipes to the containers below. - Pump discharge from the bottom container to a storage tank, or for direct irrigation through a perforated hose on a vegetated area. - Build a concrete bund at least 100mm high around the biofilter. - The biofilter must comply with relevant British Standards.
-Go online to BSIgroup.com and search the standards database. - The biofilter can only treat up to 15,000 litres of pesticide washings (excluding rainfall) in any 12 month period.
+- Install pumps, pipes and a hose to pump washings from the initial storage tank to the top biofilter container and on to the biomix through a piped ring distribution system - Allow the washings to flow by gravity through the pipes to the containers below - Pump discharge from the bottom container to a storage tank, or for direct irrigation through a perforated hose on a vegetated area - Build a concrete bund at least 100mm high around the biofilter - The biofilter must comply with relevant British Standards.
+Go online to BSIgroup.com and search the standards database - The biofilter can only treat up to 15,000 litres of pesticide washings (excluding rainfall) in any 12 month period.